-Your colleagues share your view on Motivation.
+Your colleagues broadly share your view on Motivation.
 This consistency in perception is helpful in directing your development planning.
 You may, however, gain even greater insight by talking to your colleagues about their perceptions of your behaviour in a range of situations.

-Whilst your overall score is below average on Motivation you appear to have strengths in relation to: set myself high, stretching goals; and others respond positively to my views on achieving our goals, which should be exploited.
+Whilst your overall score is below average on Motivation you appear to have strengths in relation to: have sufficient energy to complete tasks and assignments; and encourage co-operation when working with others, which should be exploited.